By: Hillel Fuld

-- Vic Gundotra: Senior VP Engineering of Google, Vic is one of the nicest and most attentive people in tech.
-Vic regularly replies to users on Google+ and was kind enough to spend time talking to me for this interview.
-Enjoy
+- Vic Gundotra: Senior VP Engineering of Google, Vic is one of the nicest people in tech.
+Vic regularly replies to users on Google+ and was kind enough to spend time talking to me.

 - Jeri Ryan: I originally connected with Jeri on Twitter and Google+ and quickly learned that she does not realize just how awesome she is.
 Read the interview, you’ll understand.

 - Mike Elgan: Mike is one of the most prolific tech journalists out there.
 Or in other words, the man is a tech content machine.
 Follow him closely and you will see.
 Meanwhile, enjoy this interview.

 - Amir Shevat: Amir is in charge of developer relations at Google, Israel and having known Amir for a few years, I can safely say he earned that title of the nicest guy in tech.

 - Robin Wauters: Robin is one of my all time favorite bloggers.
 Previously of TechCrunch, Robin now writes for TheNextWeb and is always first and last on the scene.

 - Jay Yarow: Jay is one of the funnier bloggers/journalists around.
 He writes about the tech world for Business Insider and always has unique insights on trends and the industry in general.

 - Steve Wozniak: Steve is the legendary Co-Founder of Apple Inc who started the company alongside his best friend Steve Jobs.
 Need I say more?

 - Mathew Ingram: Mathew is a senior Gigaom writer and hands down, one of the best sources on Twitter for tech.
 If you follow Mathew on Twitter, you get a mixture of tech analysis and general updates on current events.